verycoldyiting/MAD25_T02_Team1/README.md

 # Planned task(s) and feature(s) allocation of each member in the team for Stage 2.
 # Stage 2 Implementation:
 Natalie -
+1. Profile picture upload, password update and validation, and forget password
+* Uploading of profile picture and editing of email and password which once saved will be updated to FireStore and FireBase Authentication

+2. Add Event to Calendar
+* Displays all details of an event, including title, artist, genre, venue, description, price, date and time and general sales period.

+3. QR Code implementation
+* Generating Qr Code that contains all the booking details and retrieving all booking details once scanned.

 Valerie -
+1. Chatbot
+* Allows message sending, voice input, and data retrieval with smart replies.
+It detects and translates languages, matches messages with artist info and events, responds to greetings, uses Levenshtein distance for keyword matching, provides smart replies, shows translated prompts, and cleans messages.

 Yuhong -
+1. Google Maps and Places API
+* Displays Google Maps fragment and map pin of venue.
+Opens Google Maps application for navigation.
+Displays venue details and nearby places with Places API.

 Daphne -
+1. Biometric Login
+* Account information is checked through Firebase Authentication.
+Includes forget password

+2. Auto Fill payment page
+* Enables users to instantly populate their card information using fingerprint authentication, removing the need to manually type payment details.